-Prod ID: 538All health care providers have a duty to ensure that claims submitted to federal health care programs are true and accurate.
-This course will help medical coders and auditors work with providers to assess and gather the information needed in documentation to support appropriate code assignments.
+Prod ID: 538Health care providers have a duty to ensure that claims submitted to federal health care programs are true and accurate.
+This course will help medical coders and auditors work with clinical providers to assess and gather the information needed in documentation to support appropriate code assignments.

 3